-To conduct the research, HFPG and COA engaged TDC, a Boston-based nonprofit consulting firm.
+To conduct the research, the Foundation and COA engaged TDC, a Boston-based nonprofit consulting firm.
 TDC used a mixed methods approach to the research, incorporating both quantitative and qualitative analyses.
 The data reviewed for the study included the following: